aloneguid/bt/Writerside/topics/portable-mode.md

 Make sure that:
 - You have downloaded `.zip` from [GitHub Releases](https://github.com/aloneguid/bt/releases).
-- You have extracted `bt.exe` into a dedicate folder on removeable media.
+- You have extracted `bt.exe` into a dedicate folder on removable media.

 ## Making it portable